python/cpython/Doc/library/smtplib.rst

 .. method:: SMTP.set_debuglevel(level)

    Set the debug output level.
 A value of 1 or ``True`` for *level* results in debug messages for connection and for all messages sent to and received from the server.
 A value of 2 for *level* results in these messages being timestamped.

+   .. versionchanged:: 3.5 Added debuglevel 2.

 .. method:: SMTP.docmd(cmd, args='')